mkirsche/CoverageNormalization/README.md

 * For any position in the genome with total coverage less than the threshold, all reads spanning it will be kept
 * For any position in the genome with total coverage greater than or equal to the threshold, its coverage among the kept reads will not drop below the threshold.

+Slides giving more detail about the method and preliminary results can be found here: [CoverageNormalization.pdf](https://github.com/mkirsche/CoverageNormalization/blob/master/slides/CoverageNormalization.pdf)

 ## Compilation

 ``javac src/*.java``